Brotenko/QualityQuest/README.md

 3. (Continue) Start QualityQuest and apply settings from previous sessions.

+## Maintenance / Known issues
+In general it is sufficient to use option one in the script only once to generate a docker image.
+From there on, options two and three are perfectly sufficient for normal operation.

+Possible issues and possible fixes:
+* Website or WebSocket not available?
+  - Specify 'https://' explicitly for the website.
+  - Check whether the sockets on your device are enabled or occupied by another service.

+If you have any problems, please write us an issue, we will be happy to help you.

 ## How to use the Server

 The server-shell contains the following commands:
 ```
   - password       Show or set the server-access password